Compositional Dictionaries for Domain Adaptive Face Recognition: Background

 where the $28 \times 5 \times 3 \times 3 \times 7943$ core tensor $\mathcal{Z}$ governs the interaction between the factors represented in the 5 mode matrices, and each of the mode matrix $\mathbf{U}_n$ represents subjects and respective domains.
 For example, the $k^{th}$ row of the $28 \times 28$ mode matrix $\mathbf{U}_{subject}$ contains the coefficients for subject $k$, and the $j^{th}$ row of $5 \times 5$ mode matrix $\mathbf{U}_{pose}$ contains the coefficients for pose $j$.

 Tensorfaces perform subject classification through exhaustive projections and matchings.
-In the above examples, from the training data, each subject is represented with a 28-sized vector of coefficients to the $28 \times 5 \times 3 \times 3 \times 7943$ base tensor in (\ref{eq:base-tensor})
+In the above examples, from the training data, each subject is represented with a 28-sized vector of coefficients to the $28 \times 5 \times 3 \times 3 \times 7943$ { basis} tensor in (\ref{eq:base-tensor})

 One can then obtain the basis tensor for a particular pose $j$, illumination $l$, and expression $e$ as a $28 \times 1 \times 1 \times 1 \times 7943$ sized subtensor $\mathbf{B}_{j,l,e}$.
 The subject coefficients of a given unknown face image are obtained by exhaustively projecting this image into a set of candidate basis tensors for every $j,l,e$ combinations.
-The resulting vector that yields the smallest distance to one of the rows in $\mathbf{U}_{pose}$ is adopted as the coefficients for the subject in the test image.
+The resulting vector that yields the smallest distance to one of the rows in $\mathbf{U}_{subject}$ is adopted as the coefficients for the subject in the test image.
 In a similar way, one can obtain the coefficient vectors for pose and illumination associated with such a test image.